tonymullen/ups-website/src/partials/s16plp/hw/hw8-haskell-description.html.md

 [(x,y) | x <- [1,2,3], y <- [4,5,6]]

 can be re-expressed using two comprehensions with single generators.
-Make use of the library function <span class="codefont">concat</span> and nest one comprehension within the other.
+Make use of the library function `concat` and nest one comprehension within the other.
+This should look similar to the above, i.e. it should be expressed in a single line of code (you don't need to write any helper functions), however it will make use of the built-in function `concat`, which operates on a list of lists.

-### Hint

-First, run the above line of code and see what it outputs.
+To solve this problem, first run the above line of code and see what it outputs.
 Consider whether there is an intuitive way to think of the output list as being a concatenation of three smaller lists.
 You will structure the solution to this question as a list comprehension on the head of another list comprehension, and then concatenate the results of the outer comprehension.
-Now, go back up and read that all again, slowly.

 ## Exercise 3